OmniCar/SAM-types/README.md

 We use standard [semantic versioning](https://semver.org/)

 ## Development
+### Dependencies
+The project only has one dependency: `Typescript`

+This is to have `tsc` available.

+### Compiling

+To compile the `index.d.ts` file and the `index.js` file, run `npm run tsc` (or `yarn tsc`).
+This cleans all existing `.js` files and updates the `index.d.ts` file and the `index.js` file.

 ### Adding new interfaces

 Write your interface like you normally would.
-In order to export it, you need to add it to the `index.d.ts` file which holds all exported interfaces.
+In order to export it, you need to add it to the `index.ts` file which holds all exported interfaces, types, and enums (yes we should get rid of the js files at some point).

 ### Local development

-To use the types locally in an application, add the line below as a DevDependency in your `package.json` file:
+To use the types locally in an application, add the line below as a dependency in your `package.json` file (once we get rid of js files and enums we can add it as a devdependency instead):

 `"sam-types": "file:../SAM-types"`

 The path is the relative path to the SAM-types project.

+### Regular dependency
+To use SAM-types in a project, add the line below as a dependency in your `package.json` file:

+`"sam-types": "OmniCar/SAM-types#0.0.1"`

+If you need to target something other than a specific release, consider targeting a branch or a commit as shown below:

+* `"sam-types": "OmniCar/SAM-types#4727d357ea"`
+* `"sam-types": "OmniCar/SAM-types#feature\/branch"`

 ## Releasing